bsolomon1124/misc/azure/azure_notes.md

 - **Application Insights**: monitors the availability, performance, and usage of your web applications
 - **Azure Monitor for containers**: monitors the performance of container workloads
 - **Azure Monitor for VMs**: monitors your Azure VMs at scale
+- Begins collecting data as soon as you add a resource to a new Azure subscription

 **Azure Service Health**: provides personalized guidance and support when issues with Azure services affect you.